plantformatics/Socrates/README.md

 `Socrates` is an R package for analyzing Single-Cell Assay for Transposase Accessible Chromatin Sequencing (scATAC-seq) data. `Socrates` takes as input **1.** barcode meta data and **2.** a cell x feature sparse matrix in triplet format (see example data in inst/extdata).
 The main contribution of `Socrates` compared to previously established methods is a regularized quasi-binomial logistic regression for single-cell chromatin accessibility for normalizing accessibility profiles across peaks and cells.

-`Socrates` provides tools for several processing and analytical steps:
+Coming updates to `Socrates` will provides tool for several processing and analytical steps:

 1. Clustering
 2. Batch effect removal